How to Rebrand your Instagram and Social Media After a Logo Redesign

-Let’s say you’ve just branded (or rebranded) your business (yay!!!)
-You’ve finally got your shiny new logo files in hand, and you’re more than ready to start slapping them all over social media.
+So you’ve just completed a rebrand for your business (yay!), and now it’s time to figure out how to rebrand your Instagram and other social media accounts.
+Right?
+You finally have your beautiful new logo files in hand, so of course you’re more than ready to start sharing them all over social media.

-BUT PAUSE FOR A SEC – even though you’re FINALLY confident in your color palette, fonts, and other visual elements, there’s a strategy to branding your social media!
-And the last thing you want is to invest your time and money into branding your business only for it to go unnoticed by your dream clients, all because it wasn’t introduced strategically.
+But let’s press pause for a sec – even though you’re finally confident in your brand’s visual elements, there’s a strategy to branding on social media.
+The last thing you want is to invest your time and money into rebranding your business only for it to go unnoticed by your dream clients, all because it wasn’t introduced strategically.

-So, before you do ANYTHING with your brand elements, take note of these best practices for branding your social media.
+So, before you do anything with your new brand elements, take note of these best practices for rebranding your Instagram and social media accounts.

-And side note: all of these tips (except for # 1) apply to existing branding too!
-So even if you’re not rebranding your business anytime soon, this info can help improve your social media presence and attract your dream clients!
+Side note: all of these tips (except for # 1) apply to existing brand identities too!
+So even if you’re not rebranding your business anytime soon, this info can help improve your social media presence and attract your dream clients.

 1. Plan Your Launch